SmoothWAN/SmoothWAN-docs/docs/adg.md

 *Notes*

-- You can change password in the configuration tab of this page.
+- You can change password in the configuration tab.